Europe Refrigerants Market

 Methodology

-The study involved four major activities in estimating the market size for europe refrigerants.
+The study involved four major activities in estimating the market size for refrigerants in Europe.
 Exhaustive secondary research was done to collect information on the market, the peer market, and the parent market.
 The next step was to validate these findings, assumptions, and sizing with industry experts across the value chain through primary research.
 Both top-down and bottom-up approaches were employed to estimate the complete market size.
-Post that, the market breakdown and data triangulation procedures were used to estimate the market size of the segments and subsegments.
+After that, the market breakdown and data triangulation procedures were used to estimate the market size of the segments and subsegments.

 Secondary Research

-Secondary sources used in this study included annual reports, press releases, and investor presentations of companies; white papers; certified publications; articles from recognized authors; and gold standard & silver standard websites such as Factiva, ICIS, Bloomberg, and others.
-The findings of this study were verified through primary research by conducting extensive interviews with key officials such as CEOs, VPs, directors, and other executives.
+Secondary sources used in this study included annual reports, press releases, and investor presentations of companies; white papers; certified publications; articles from recognized authors; and gold-standard and silver-standard websites, such as Factiva, ICIS, Bloomberg, and others.
+The findings of this study were verified through primary research, which involved conducting extensive interviews with key officials, including CEOs, VPs, directors, and other executives.
 The breakdown of profiles of the primary interviewees is illustrated in the figure below:

 Primary Research

 The Europe refrigerants market comprises several stakeholders, such as raw material suppliers, end-product manufacturers, and regulatory organizations in the supply chain.
-The demand side of this market is characterized by the automotive, medical, construction and others.
-The supply side is characterized by advancements in technology and diverse application industries.
-Various primary sources from both the supply and demand sides of the market were interviewed to obtain qualitative and quantitative informations.
+Various primary sources from both the supply and demand sides of the market were interviewed to obtain qualitative and quantitative information.

 To know about the assumptions considered for the study, download the pdf brochure